medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 Kafka Streams algo handle rebalancing (in a case that one of the Kafka Streams application processes dies), just as with consumers.

+### Streams Repartition

+Each operation that changes the key (`Map`, `FlatMap` and `SelectKey`) triggers repartition.
+Once a Stream is marked to be repartitioned, it only actually applies it when there is a real need (for instance, when a `.count()` method is called).

+Repartition is a Kafka Streams internal operation that performs some read/write to Kafka Cluster, so there is a performance penalty.

+- A topic with _"_repartition"_ suffix is created in Kafka to handle repartitions

+It is a good idea to only use the APIs that trigger repartition if there is a actual need for key changing; and, otherwise, to adopt their value conterparts (`MapValues` and `FlatMapValues`).
+{:.note}

+### KTables and Log Compaction

+Log Compaction is topic attribute that improves performance (meaning less I/O and less reads to get to the final state of a keyed data).

+It can be used in cases where only the latest value for a given key is required.
+Since this is the exactly situation of a KTable, it is right to assume that each topic that uses KTable would be set as log-compacted.

+KTable insert, update or delete records based on key value, so old records with the same key will be discarded.

 ## Kafka Streams Compared to Other Tools